Who Is Anthony Weiner?

 After his resignation, Weiner seemed to largely keep a low profile.
 In December 2011, he and Abedin welcomed a son, Jordan, into the world.

 In July 2012, reports began to circulate that Weiner was looking to jump back into politics and make another run for mayor of New York City.
 Weiner refused to comment on the rumors.
 But nearly a year later the story proved to be true.
 In May 2013, he officially announced his candidacy through a video released online.
-Weiner acknowledged that he has "made some big mistakes," but he hopes "to get a second chance" to help out those in the middle and working classes.
-Weiner will face off against reported frontrunner Christine Quinn for the chance to run as the city's Democratic mayoral candidate.
+Weiner acknowledged that he had "made some big mistakes," but he hoped "to get a second chance" to help out those in the middle and working classes.

 Scandal & 2016 Presidential Election